 \subsection{Max Speedometer Attack}

-Figure~\ref{fig: max speedometer distributions} shows that for the max speedometer attack, each linkage option produces statistically significant differences.
+Table~\ref{table:p-values condensed} shows that for the max speedometer attack, each linkage option produces statistically significant differences.
 We notice again that the Ward linkage produces the most distinctive results.
-We believe that speedometer reading correlates closely with wheel speed and engine readings, so when the speedometer value is set to maximum, correlations broken with these signals might be captured by the similarity distributions.
+We believe that speedometer readings correlate closely with wheel speed and engine readings, so when the speedometer value is manipulated (via attack) to appear maximally, correlations broken with these signals should be captured by the similarity distributions.